Lateral pass: Alternate uses

 The oxymoron "forward lateral" is used to describe an attempted "lateral" (backward pass) that actually goes forward.
 In most cases, it is illegal.

 A variant, the hook and lateral, where a forward pass is immediately passed backward to a second receiver to fool the defense, is used on occasion.
+Another variant is called the flea flicker, where a player laterals the ball back to the quarterback before crossing the line of scrimmage.

 Famous plays in history

-The lateral pass rule, or rather the lack of restrictions contained therein, has given rise to some of the most memorable and incredible plays in football history.
+The lateral pass rule, or rather the lack of restrictions contained therein, has given rise to some of the most memorable and incredible walk-off touchdowns in football history.
 Both collegiate and NFL football have certain examples of football lore which involve laterals.
+This is not a complete list.
+This is only the most known plays with lateral passes.

-One famous college play involving the backward passes is simply known as The Play.
-In the 1982 Big Game between Stanford and California, with four seconds left and trailing by one point, Cal ran the ball back on a kickoff all the way for the walk-off touchdown using five backward passes, eventually running through the Stanford Band, who had already taken the field (believing the game was over after Stanford players appeared to have tackled a Cal ball-carrier).
-The game remains controversial because of Stanford's contention that the Cal player's knee was down before he passed the ball during the third lateral and that the fifth lateral was an illegal forward pass.
+One lateral pass

 A well-known and controversial NFL lateral pass occurred during the Music City Miracle play at the end of the 2000 playoff game between the Tennessee Titans and the Buffalo Bills.
 The play was a true lateral (the ball did not move forward or backward in the pass), but the receiver was a step ahead of the passer and reached back to catch the ball, so it gave the appearance of an illegal forward pass.

-Another well known backward pass in the NFL was the River City Relay in a game between the New Orleans Saints and the Jacksonville Jaguars on December 21, 2003.
-With time running out, the Saints threw backward passes and brought the ball down the length of the field for a touchdown.
-However, kicker John Carney missed the extra point, which would have tied the game, so the Saints lost by one point, 20–19.
+In October 2003, the Minnesota Vikings faced the Denver Broncos with the scores tied at 7–7 as the first half came to a close.
+With 12 seconds left in the half and the Vikings on their own 41-yard line facing a 3rd-and-24, Daunte Culpepper threw a long pass to Randy Moss, who caught the ball at the Denver 10-yard line.
+As Moss was being tackled and driven backwards by two Broncos defenders, he tossed the ball over his head for a blind lateral to running back Moe Williams at the 15, and Williams ran it into the end zone for a touchdown to give the Vikings a 14–7 lead at halftime.
+This play was later named the 68th greatest play in the first 100 years of the NFL.

 Another well known play was executed in a college football game by Presbyterian against Wake Forest in 2010.
 In this trick play, three lateral pass rules were used in combination.
 First the quarterback passed the ball sideways while intentionally bouncing the ball on the ground (a so-called "fake fumble pass").
 The pass-receiver faked the end of the play, suggesting that it was an incomplete pass, but then passed the ball forward to a wide-receiver, who successfully ran for a touchdown.
 Wake Forest coach Jim Grobe described the play "as well executed as anything I’ve ever seen".